Who is still in the race to be the UK’s next prime minister?

 Age: 42.

 Bio: Born in Southampton in 1980, his father was a GP and his mother ran her own pharmacy.
-He attended one of the top private schools in the country, Winchester College, before studying PPE at Oxford.
-In parliament since 2015, he is thought to be among one of the richest MPs in the Commons, he has had a rapid rise to the upper tier of British politics – gaining nationwide recognition after being appointed Chancellor in February 2020, weeks before the Covid-19 pandemic hit.
+He attended one of the top private schools in the country, Winchester College, before studying politics, philosophy and economics at Oxford.
+In Parliament since 2015, he is thought to be one of the richest MPs in the Commons.
+He has had a rapid rise to the upper tier of British politics, gaining nationwide recognition after being appointed Chancellor in February 2020, weeks before the Covid-19 pandemic hit.

 Ministerial experience: Chancellor of the Exchequer until July 5 when he quit in protest at the Prime Minister’s leadership.